 Conclusion

 There are many factors to consider when choosing a WGS supplier, so it’s important to make the choice that’s right for you.
-The next article in this series will cover what to do once you actually have your data, and some basic usages of the tool WGSExtract.
+The next article in this series covers the tool WGS Extract, and how to use it to convert between data types, get some basic information about your genome, and use it to export data to other genetics platforms.

 About the Author